Mastering git, Part 1, setting up git environment, GUI, mergetool, difftool

 Also, /home/<username>/.ssh/ the directory itself must be writable only by you:

-Add the keys to ssh-agent:
+Add the keys to ssh-agent, first:

 and list them: